mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Foxkit-_TppSharedGimmickData.md

 thing to do is build a mockup assets in Unity with a simple Dataset that will not be inside MOD.
 The purpose of creating this fox2 file is to get the Positions and Rotations of the model to copy/paste into lba files.
-We do it because Foxkit can not load lba files just yet.
+We do it because FoxKit can not load lba files just yet.

 Create a Dataset named "MockupGimmicks" and build a small assets scene.
 I did this: